External Resources for the Aging

 Please note that Parentgiving does not accept Medicare.
 This article explains how, if you qualify for Medicare Part B, Medicare can help pay for the cost of a scooter.

-Medicare Part B (Medical Insurance)
+Understanding Medicare Part B Coverage (Medical Insurance)

-For those who are 65 years or older and a U.S. citizen or permanent resident for at least five consecutive years, you may qualify for Medicare Part B, which covers medical services and supplies necessary to treat your medical condition.
+For those who are 65 years and older and are a U.S. citizen or permanent resident for at least five consecutive years, you may qualify for Medicare Part B, which covers medical services and supplies necessary to treat your medical condition.
 This includes durable medical equipment (DME) such as power-operated scooters and manual wheelchairs.
 According to medicare.gov you’re automatically eligible for a motorized scooter if you’re covered by part B.

 Keep these facts in mind as you take steps to acquire a mobility scooter: